Paladin: Oath of Mortality

 At 18th level, the range of this aura increases to 30 feet.

-Bastion of Apostasy
+Bastion of Mortality

-Once you use this feature, you can't use it again until you finish a long rest.
+Once you use this feature, you cannot use it again until you finish a Long Rest.
+You can also restore its use by expending a 5th-level spell slot (no action required).

 Credits